Node.js upgrade to v24

 cd /usr/local

-tar xf /tmp/node-v24.13.1-linux-x64.tar.xz --strip-components=1
+tar xf /tmp/node-v24.14.0-linux-x64.tar.xz --strip-components=1

-# check node version
+# check node version, it should show v24

 node -v